 - June - September

 - Botanical Name:

 Four Different Plums On A Single Tree

-When it comes to beautiful plum trees and the mouth-watering fruit they bear, there are several great varieties from which to choose from-and if you only have the space for just one, well, the decision is a tough one.
-So, to make your selection easier, we decided to take four of the very best cultivars available and graft them together to create one amazing plum tree: our 4-in-1 Plum!
+When it comes to beautiful plum trees and the mouth-watering fruit they bear, there are several great varieties to choose from.
+And if you only have space for just one, well, the decision is a tough one.
+So, to make your selection easier, we decided to take four of the very best cultivars available, including the Burbank, Stanley, Santa Rosa, and MT Royal, and graft them together to create one amazing plum tree: our 4-in-1 Plum!

 The 4-in-1 Plum tree erupts with color early in spring, flaunting pale pink and/or white blossoms that are fragrant and lovely against a backdrop of vibrant green foliage.
 These four cultivars bloom at varying intervals, depending upon your region, so you'll have beautiful flowers for weeks on end.
 This tree is a show-stopper for sure.